Creatine

 What is creatine?

-Creatine is a substance naturally produced by the body from amino acids and is mainly stored in the muscles.
-It can also be obtained through diet, especially from foods such as meat and fish.
+Creatine is a substance that the body produces naturally from amino acids and is primarily stored in the muscles.
+It can also be obtained through diet, especially from foods like meat and fish.

-Its main function is to help the body produce energy quickly during short, high-intensity efforts.
-This makes it particularly relevant for activities related to strength, power, and physical performance.
+Its main function is to help the body produce energy quickly during intense, short-duration efforts.
+This makes it especially relevant in activities related to strength, power, and physical performance.

 Benefits of creatine

-- Improved physical performance: enhances performance during short-duration, high-intensity exercise.
+- Improved physical performance: increases performance in high-intensity, short-duration exercises.

-- Better recovery between intense efforts: provides support during demanding training programs.
+- Improved recovery between intense efforts: it is a support during demanding training programs.

-- Increased energy availability: regenerates ATP (adenosine triphosphate), one of the body’s main sources of cellular energy.
+- Increased energy availability: regenerates ATP (adenosine triphosphate), one of the main sources of cellular energy.

 Types of creatine

-- Creatine monohydrate: the most widely known and scientifically studied form.
+- Creatine monohydrate: This is the most well-known and scientifically studied form.
 It is usually the most commonly used option.

-- Micronized creatine: contains smaller particles to improve solubility.
+- Micronized creatine: It has smaller particles to facilitate its dissolution.

-- Creatine HCl (hydrochloride): some formulas are designed to improve solubility.
+- Creatine HCl (hydrochloride): Some formulas seek to improve solubility.

-- Buffered creatine: developed to modify certain characteristics related to absorption.
+- Buffered creatine: Designed to modify certain characteristics related to absorption.

 Frequently Asked Questions